prateekj117/prateekj117.github.io/_posts/2019-10-10-why-most-workshops-suck.md

 First I would like to highlight the word **most** here.

-First, let's go back a year back.
+First, let's go back a year.
 We all heard the news that a three-month Internship would be compulsory for our batch in order to complete our B.Tech. program.
 First thing that popped into my head:

 **Great !!!
 Now companies will start selling Trainings in the name of Internship.**